rubymonsters/ruby-for-beginners/18_string_interpolation.md

 In other words, when Ruby finds the bit `#{name}` in this string, then it will evaluate the piece of Ruby code `name`.
 It finds that this is a variable, so it returns the value of the variable, which is the string `"Ada"`.
-It then embeds this string into the surrounding string, replacing the bit `#{name}`.
+So it embeds it into the surrounding string, replacing the `#{name}` bit.

 And now we can finally explain the difference between strings created with single and double quotes: